 Cartoonist Jack Deebs is famous for his Cool World books but is unaware that Cool World exists as another dimension.
 He is then drawn through into Cool World where finds himself amid the mind-bendingly surreal inhabitants known as Doodles.
 The beautiful Holli Would seduces him and Jack learns too late that that sex between a human and a Doodle gives the Doodle human form.
 Crazed with power, Holli emerges into the real world and sets out to find The Spike that will break down the barriers between Earth and Cool World and allow them to merge into one.

 This is another of the films to have tail-jumped in on the success of Who Framed Roger Rabbit?
 (1988).
 It is of interest in that it is directed by Ralph Bakshi, who made the controversial adult animated films Fritz the Cat (1972) and Heavy Traffic (1973) and other works like Wizards (1977) and The Lord of the Rings (1978).
+(See below for a full listing of Ralph Bakshi’s other films).
 As can always be said of Ralph Bakshi, his films come with an attitude that never makes them less than interesting, even if Cool World ultimately disappoints.

 What disappoints about the film is the relatively crude animation.
 With Roger Rabbit the animators went to the extent of painstakingly drawing in shadows and smoothing over connections between live and drawn film, but here the artwork seems merely laid over the live-action.
 The people and the animated characters frustratingly never seem to connect – when the humans and the Doodles touch the movements only seem to be approximate, never act in synch.